Research and Scholarly Activity

 Dr. Galambos has a long history of conducting research on the continuum of long term care with a focus on improvements in care delivery, helping to enhance quality of care and quality of life and supporting aging in place (see also Gerontology – Care Transitions & Discharge Planning).
 One research area is using technology to improve care delivery and assist persons to age in place.
 In a current project, her research team which includes collaborators in Nursing, Engineering, and Medicine, is developing embedded sensor systems to be used for early illness detection.
 This sensor system is installed in the independent living environments of seniors.
 The system monitors a resident’s activities and vitals, and can detect such things as falls, uneven gait, or changes in activity pattern.
 Alerts are generated when this information changes to indicate a possible change in health condition.
 Once the alert is generated health professionals are able to conduct an assessment to determine if further intervention is needed.
 Dr. Galambos’ role in this project is to provide clinical support in the development of the alert system including interfaces and alert thresholds and to research client and family satisfaction with the alert system.
 Dr. Galambos has also examined optimal living environments and the use of a variety of clinical interventions to support healthy aging.

-Initiative to Reduce Avoidable Hospitalizations among Nursing Home Facility Residents funded by the Centers for Medicare & Medicaid Services 2015-2016
+Current Funding: Initiative to Reduce Avoidable Hospitalizations among Nursing Home Facility Residents funded by the Centers for Medicare & Medicaid Services

-Dr. Galambos is a seasoned researcher in gerontology.
-In addition to her work on gerontechnology (see info in Aging in Place / Gerontechnology), she is involved in an ongoing project with an interdisciplinary team of investigators, led by Dr. Marilyn Rantz in the School of Nursing, working on ways to reduce potentially avoidable hospitalizations through testing an intervention for long-stay Medicare-Medicaid enrollees.
-Features of the intervention include: a) early illness recognition using APRN’s for assessment and intervention; b) the development and implementation of best practices and quality improvement processes in participating skilled nursing facilities; c) facilitation of improved resident transitions through enhanced communication within and between transferring facilities; d) develop communication systems and processes that encourage advance care planning and honor residents’ and family wishes; e) increase staff, family and resident understanding of goals of care, advance care planning, and end-of-life decision-making, and increase internal and external discussions and enactment of advance directives; and f) coordinate and improve management and monitoring of prescription drugs to reduce risk of polypharmacy and adverse drug events for residents.
+Dr. Canada is a researcher who studies adults and older adults with mental health problems.
+Her clinical practice involved treatment and case management for older adults with depression and anxiety related disorders and adults with serious mental illnesses.
+She practiced within hospitals, home health, and community mental health agencies with nursing home residents.
+She is involved in an ongoing project with an interdisciplinary team of investigators, led by Dr. Marilyn Rantz in the School of Nursing, working on ways to reduce potentially avoidable hospitalizations through testing an intervention for long-stay Medicare-Medicaid enrollees.
+Features of the intervention include: a) early illness recognition using APRN’s for assessment and intervention; b) develop and implement best practices and quality improvement processes in participating skilled nursing facilities; c) facilitate improved resident transitions through enhanced communication within and between transferring facilities; d) develop communication systems and processes that encourage advance care planning and honor residents’ and family wishes; e) increase staff, family and resident understanding of goals of care, advance care planning, and end-of-life decision-making, and increase internal and external discussions and enactment of advance directives; and f) coordinate and improve management and monitoring of prescription drugs to reduce risk of polypharmacy and adverse drug events for residents.

 Dr. Hsu's focus is on health and health disparities of homelessness.
 He investigates both risk and protective factors for this population such as personal characteristics, social network properties, and community environment.
 His intent is to develop or adapt interventions to meet prominent needs.
 Dr. Hsu’s dissertation was focused on reduction of HIV risk in homeless men through evidence-based (EB) interventions.
 From this work, he modified and finalized an evidence-based intervention manual that he plans to pilot within shelter agencies.
 This intervention aims to increase homeless men’s consistent use of condoms, decrease risky sexual activities, and decrease their number of sex partners.
 In the process of developing the modified EB intervention manual, he conducted focus groups with both shelter agency providers and homeless men, asking three questions: Is addressing HIV a critical issue for you, is addressing HIV a priority for you, and what should be addressed in an HIV intervention?
 For homeless men, HIV was both a critical issue and priority to be addressed compared to providers who felt that HIV was a critical issue but not a priority.
 The providers’ priority was to provide housing for the homeless populations.